Online Master of Science in Medical Nutrition

 - Use patient information to craft individual nutrition management plans focused on optimal health and risk factor reduction.

-Will my medical nutrition master’s degree say 'online'?
+Will my diploma say 'online'?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-Online nutrition degree courses
+Medical nutrition master’s courses

 Learn from top-tier research experts